 - "How to Create a Global Experiential Learning Course" [slides (7.6 MB)].
 Daniel Clark and Lynne Coppe (University Internship Program) and Gena Lenti (UIP 367 student)

 - "Guiding Students in Metacognition" (slides [2.1 MB]).
-Caryn Chaden (Academic Affairs), Julie Bokser (Writing, Rhetoric and Discourse), Sarah Brown (Faculty Instructional Technology Services), Michelle Navarre Cleary (School for New Learning), Michael Moore (Writing, Rhetoric & Discourse), Eileen Seifert (Writing, Rhetoric & Discourse), Kathryn Wozniak (School for New Learning), and Liliana Zecker (College of Education)
+Caryn Chaden (Academic Affairs), Julie Bokser (Writing, Rhetoric and Discourse), Sarah Brown (Faculty Instructional Technology Services), Michelle Navarre Cleary (School of Continuing and Professional Studies), Michael Moore (Writing, Rhetoric & Discourse), Eileen Seifert (Writing, Rhetoric & Discourse), Kathryn Wozniak (School of Continuing and Professional Studies), and Liliana Zecker (College of Education)

 - "Student Decision Making in Large Group Discussion" (slides [703 KB]).
 Mary Bridget Kustusch, Physics.